SoMuchForSubtlety/f1viewer/README.md

 ### Debian and Ubuntu
 Download the latest release `.deb` [file](https://github.com/SoMuchForSubtlety/f1viewer/releases/latest) and install it.
-**Note:** Ubuntu/Debian will probably install outdated versions of VLC and youtube-dl.
-If you're having issues with them you may be able to install a newer version with snap or manually.

 ### Fedora and openSUSE
 Download the latest release `.rpm` [file](https://github.com/SoMuchForSubtlety/f1viewer/releases/latest) and install it.